 This week our blog team takes a closer look at Independence Pass and all that it has to offer.

-Independence Pass is accessible by Highway 82 in the summertime, and is a very popular destination.
-Because of heavy snowfall, Independence Pass is closed during the winter, from approximately late-September to late-May.
+Independence Pass is accessible by Highway 82 in the summertime and is a very popular destination.
+Because of heavy snowfall, Independence Pass is closed during the winter, from approximately mid-October to late-May.
 Always be sure to check driving conditions before heading out.

-- (Another note: Driving through the pass can challenging.
-At points the lanes are very narrow and there are limited guard rails.
+- Another note: Driving the pass can challenging.
+At points, the lanes are very narrow and there are limited guard rails.
 Only experienced drivers are encouraged to drive the pass.
-Traffic can be heavy as many people pull off to the side to take photos.)
+Traffic can be heavy as many people pull off to the side to take photos.

 Independence Pass offers a plethora of outdoor activities for the adventurous.
-Here's just a sampling of great outdoor events and activities that highlight Independence Pass:
+Here's just a sampling of great outdoor activities enjoyed on Independence Pass:

 - In late spring and early summer, Independence Pass is a popular backcountry skiing spot.
 Following heavy winters, backcountry skiing is possible into July!

 - Rock climbers love all the bouldering opportunities!

 - Independence Pass has been on the route of the USA Pro Cycling Challenge since 2011.

 - At the Grottos, a short trail leads to an area known as the Devil's Punchbowl, with high stone cliffs on either side and waterfalls.
 It is a popular swimming hole because of its deep and cool water.